 Minor in Religious Studies

 A Religious Studies minor is a complement to many majors throughout the University.
 Students contemplating the minor are invited to consult with the Director of Undergraduate Studies.
-The undergraduate student services associate in Bldg.
-70 can also field questions regarding the declaration procedure within the department.
+The Undergraduate Student Services Associate in Building 70 can also field questions regarding the declaration procedure within the department.

-A minor in Religious Studies requires a minimum of 30 units.
+A minor in Religious Studies requires a minimum of 28 units.
 Students are encouraged to focus their program of study either on a religious tradition or on a theme that cuts across traditions.
-In consultation with their advisers, students may design the minor in Religious Studies to complement their major.
+In consultation with their minor advisor, students may design the minor in Religious Studies to complement their major.
 The minor must be declared no later than the last day of the quarter, two quarters before degree conferral.

 Required Courses for the Minor